influxdata/docs-v2/content/v2.0/cloud/monitor-alert/manage-notification-endpoints/delete-notification-endpoints.md

   - /v2.0/cloud/monitor-alert/manage-notification-endpoints/
 ---

-If notifications are no longer sent to an endpoint, complete the step below to delete the endpoint, and then [update notification rules](/v2.0/cloud/monitor-alert/manage-notification-rules/update-notification-rules) with a new notification endpoint as needed.
+If notifications are no longer sent to an endpoint, complete the steps below to delete the endpoint, and then [update notification rules](/v2.0/cloud/monitor-alert/manage-notification-rules/update-notification-rules) with a new notification endpoint as needed.

 1.